The Michael Corkery QC Criminal Law Moot

-Chambers wishes to encourage all students, regardless of their background, to consider a career at the Criminal Bar.
-Whilst the competition is focussed on mooting and developing one’s research, drafting and advocacy skills, it also seeks to provide students with an opportunity to engage with members of the Bar and the Judiciary and learn about life at 5 Paper Buildings and at the Criminal Bar.
+Chambers encourages all students, regardless of their background, to consider a career at the Criminal Bar.
+Whilst the competition is focussed on mooting and developing research, drafting and advocacy skills, it also seeks to provide students with an opportunity to engage with members of the Bar and the Judiciary, and to learn about life both at 5 Paper Buildings and at the Criminal Bar more widely.

 All moot problems will be criminal law based.
 We appreciate that entrants will have varying levels of knowledge of criminal law and practice depending on their stage of academic study and we will be mindful of this throughout the competition.
 No prior knowledge of criminal law or procedure is required in order to participate in the competition.